Afihu/Baked_Beans_OOP_Java_P2/README.md

 2. UsedTime <= 50% * RoundDuration => Score = RemainingTime * 2
 3. UsedTime <= 75% * RoundDuration => Score = RemainingTime * 1
 4. UsedTime >=RoundDuration => Score = 0

+#### [FOR DEVELOPMENT] Switching between SingleConfig and TestJson button in SingleConfig.fxml
+- If want to test drag-drop-json: Change Controller of SingleConfig.fxml to [the new one] and add fxid: InitSinglePlayer to "the testing button"
+- If want to test singleplayer: Change Controller of SingleConfig.fxml to SingleConfigController.java and remove fxid of "the testing button"